-Technically, all you need is a pot and a spoon.
+Technically, all you need to make a delicious soup is a pot and a spoon.
 But cooking is much easier and faster with the right equipment.
-Nab these kitchen essentials for making soup and get stirring, whizzing and slurping.
+Nab these essential kitchen tools for making soup and get stirring, whizzing and slurping.

 Typically much taller than a large pot, stock pots can hold up to a whopping 20 quarts.
 The tall sides prevent too much liquid from evaporating during the long cooking times needed to make a rich-tasting broth.
 They're also great for making extra-large batches of soup.

 Buy it: Bed Bath & Beyond, $30-$60 depending on the size

 Serious soup makers need serious sieves.
 These large conical strainers are made of a very fine mesh or perforated metal.
 Deeper than your typical colander, you can really load them up to strain broths or make soups smooth.

 Soup recipes are great for doubling and some even taste better as leftovers.
 For storing and transporting soup, we like glass containers with lids that snap to form a tight seal.
 Glass containers allow you to see what's inside, can go in the microwave and last longer than plastic.
 Look for containers with BPA-free lids.

 Buy it: Amazon, $35 for a 14-piece set

 While any blender will work, high-powered blenders, such as a Vitamix or Oster Versa, create the smoothest soups.
 The stronger motors pulverize ingredients quicker and whip air into the mixture, creating a light and fluffy texture.
 Plus, new models often have an oversized pitcher, so you don't have to puree in batches.